 Entering the U.S.

 During your flight to the U.S., flight attendants will give you an “I-94 Arrival and Departure Card” to complete.
 Make sure to write your name exactly as it appears in your passport and on your DS-2019.
-You must present to the U.S. immigration inspector your passport with entry visa stamp, your I-94 card, and your DS-2019.
-You may be asked to show additional documents such as proof of financial support, so make sure to carry these documents with you, not in your checked baggage.
+You must present it to the Customs and Border Patrol (CBP) official along with your passport, J-1 entry visa stamp, and your DS-2019.
+You may be asked to show additional documents such as proof of financial support, so make sure to carry these documents with you and not in your checked baggage.

 Get Your Most Recent I-94 Record

 An I-94 is a record of your travel to the United States.
-You should check the accuracy of your I-94 after you arrive in the USA, and you should keep a copy for your records.
-This will be one of the documents you must submit through MyISSS.
+You should check the accuracy of your I-94 each time you arrive in the U.S. and keep a copy for your records.
+This will be one of the documents you must submit through MyISSS as part of your Scholar Check-In.

-- If you arrive via air or sea, your I-94 will be recorded electronically.
-You can access and print your "Most Recent I-94" arrival record after inspection.
+- When you arrive, your I-94 will be recorded electronically.
+You can access and save your "Most Recent I-94" arrival record after inspection.

 Carrying Cash Into the U.S.